Joaquin Buckley: Ultimate Fighting Championship

 Buckley was scheduled to face Abusupiyan Magomedov on June 4, 2022, at UFC Fight Night 207.
 However, the bout was cancelled for unknown reasons.

 Buckley faced Albert Duraev on June 18, 2022, at UFC on ESPN 37.
 He won the fight via TKO before the third round after the ringside doctor stopped the fight due to Duraev's eye swelling shut.
 This win earned him his fourth Performance of the Night award.

 Buckley faced Nassourdine Imavov on September 3, 2022, at UFC Fight Night 209.
 He lost the fight via unanimous decision.

 Buckley faced Chris Curtis on December 10, 2022, at UFC 282.
 He lost the fight via technical knockout in round two.

 Buckley faced André Fialho on May 20, 2023, at UFC Fight Night 223.
 He won the fight via technical knockout in round two.

 Buckley faced Alex Morono on October 7, 2023, at UFC Fight Night 229.
 He won the fight via unanimous decision.

 Buckley faced Vicente Luque on March 30, 2024, at UFC on ESPN 54, as a replacement for an injured Sean Brady.
 He won the fight via technical knockout in round two.

 Buckley faced Nursulton Ruziboev on May 11, 2024, at UFC on ESPN 56.
 He won the fight by unanimous decision.

 Buckley faced former UFC Welterweight Championship title challenger Stephen Thompson on October 5, 2024 at UFC 307.
 He won the fight by knockout in the third round.
 This fight earned him another Performance of the Night award.

 Buckley was scheduled to face Ian Machado Garry on December 14, 2024, at UFC on ESPN 63.
 However, Garry was pulled to fight Shavkat Rakhmonov at UFC 310 and was replaced by former interim champion Colby Covington.
 Buckley won the fight by technical knockout as a result of a doctor stoppage due to a cut above Covington's eye in the third round.

 Buckley faced former UFC Welterweight Champion Kamaru Usman in the main event on June 14, 2025, at UFC on ESPN 69.
 He lost the fight by unanimous decision.
 This fight earned him a Fight of the Night award.

+Buckley was scheduled to face Sean Brady on April 25, 2026 in the main event at UFC Fight Night 274.
+However, the bout was moved to UFC 328 on May 9, 2026 for undisclosed reasons.
+Buckley lost the fight by unanimous decision.

+Buckley is scheduled to face Mike Malott in the main event on October 17, 2026 at UFC Fight Night 291.

+Freestyle wrestling career

+Buckley made his debut for Real American Freestyle at RAF 03 on November 29, 2025, losing to Pat Downey.

+He faced Tyron Woodley at RAF 12 on August 22, 2026.
+He lost the bout by decision.
+This fight earned him Match of the Night award.